zitoa/Emacs_guide/README.md

 C-y       paste selected region
 C-a       move cursor to the beginning of line
 C-e       move cursor to the beginning of line
 M-v       scroll down one page

-C-x 1
-C-x 2